The trailer for the Hudson Horror Show 9 is out. Tell us what you think!

 Mad Max (1979)

 On the subject of thirty-year-old revivals, did you know George Miller is working on a fourth entry in the Mad Max series?
 Boasting such stars as Tom Hardy and Charlize Theron, the unexpected sequel is set to come out in little under a year.
 This makes it an ideal time to revisit the movie that started it all and cheer as tough-as-nails road cop Max Rockatansky (Mel Gibson) takes down the futuristic biker gang known as the Acolytes.
-Something about desert landscapes just pops on 35mm print, so I consider this particular entry in the Hudson Horror Show 9 lineup an absolute must.
+Something about desert landscapes just pops on 35-millimeter print, so I consider this particular entry in the Hudson Horror Show 9 lineup an absolute must.
 Besides, it’s a good occasion to reminisce about the days when we could delight in watching a Mel Gibson performance without feeling guilty about it.

 The Burning (1981)

 Interestingly, I kind of feel the same about Tony Maylam’s The Burning.
-Co-written by Bob and Harvey Weinstein, whose shenanigans as bigwig Hollywood producers have been well advertised in last two decades, the low-budget slasher tells of a camp caretaker (Lou David) knocking off horny teenagers after their stupid prank leaves him disfigured.
+Co-written by Bob and Harvey Weinstein, whose shenanigans as bigwig Hollywood producers have been well advertised in the last two decades, the low-budget slasher tells of a camp caretaker (Lou David) knocking off horny teenagers after their stupid prank leaves him disfigured.
 It’s as campy (ba-dum-tish) as it sounds, and you’d be hard pressed to find anyone in the Hudson Horror Show 9 audience oblivious to the Weinsteins’ almost naïve attempts to cash in on the success of Friday the 13th (1980).

 Lady Terminator (1989)